garrison/vmc/README.md

 First make sure a recent python2 is installed, along with virtualenv.
-The following uses clang++ for both compiling (CC) and linking (CXX), and assumes certain (typical) directories for boost, eigen and jsoncpp.
+The following uses clang++ for both compiling (CC) and linking (CXX), and assumes certain (typical) directories for boost and eigen.

 The "pip" command below compiles all the python dependencies given in requirements.txt.
 Some of these have their own dependencies, which